The value ranges from 0 (bad) to 10 (excellent). The higher your score is, the less chance your have to get noticed by spam filters.

 - Don't use URL shorteners as this will increase the possibility to get into Spam folders.

 Please let us know if you have warnings not mentioned here - we’ll assist you in handling them and add more info into this article!

-When you're done with the improvements, please let us know and we'll re-test your campaign.
+When you're done with the improvements, please let us know and we'll re-test your sequence.